Tap30/web-components/.changeset/good-memes-leave.md

 ---

 Resolve build issues:
-- add extension to import paths in the barrel
+- Add extension to import paths in the barrel
-- fix the `exports` inside the `package.json`
+- Fix the `exports` inside the `package.json`